Huzaifa-Antule/Fatmug-Assessment/README.md

 ## License

-This project is licensed under the MIT License - see the MIT file for details.
+This project is licensed under the MIT License - see the https://github.com/Huzaifa-Antule/Fatmug-Assessment?tab=MIT-1-ov-file file for details.

 ## Contributing